HumanSignal/label-studio/docs/source/guide/ml.md

    label-studio-ml start my_ml_backend
    ```

-4. Start Label Studio and connect it to the running ML backend on the project settings page.
+4. Start Label Studio and add the link to your machine learning model backend in the **Machine Learning** section of the project settings page.

 ## Getting predictions from a machine learning model
 After you connect a model to Label Studio as a machine learning backend, you can see model predictions in the labeling interface if the model is pre-trained.